Utah Residential Energy Code Field Study

 - Greater market certainty for the design and construction industry through consistent implementation across jurisdictions.

 - A level playing field for all builders.

 Improving Energy Code Compliance in Utah

-IMT was awarded a U.S. Department of Energy (DOE) grant in June, 2019 to launch a study to understand Utah’s statewide residential energy code compliance and to design and conduct a training, outreach, and education program to help close any gaps in code compliance.
+IMT was awarded a U.S. Department of Energy (DOE) grant in June 2019 to launch a study aimed at understanding Utah’s statewide residential energy code compliance and to design and conduct a training, outreach, and education program to help close any gaps in code compliance.
 The project will follow on the work of eight initial studies completed from 2014-2019 in different states across the U.S. In these initial studies.
-IMT led the project work in Alabama: helping to analyze the current code compliance and create trainings to improve compliance and assist in the education around the adoption of a new residential energy code.
+IMT led the project work in Alabama, helping to analyze the current code compliance and create trainings to improve compliance and assist in the education around the adoption of a new residential energy code.
 The expansion of data collection to Utah will result in a greater understanding of residential construction issues in dry climate zones.
 The project in Utah will be split into two phases:

 Phase 1: Baseline Study (anticipated September 2019 – March 2020)

 The project team will conduct a baseline analysis of residential construction in the state that will inform a study of potential energy savings that would result from better code compliance.
 The baseline analysis will rely on site visits based on a sampling plan, a random proportional sample of construction that is developed from reported building permit data to reflect construction in the state.

 Phase 2: Training and Outreach (anticipated March 2020 – April 2022)

 The project team will provide targeted training and outreach based on the results of the baseline study to Utah’s building community, including designers, builders, code officials, and trade workers to try to eliminate the identified gaps in compliance with energy code.